 The impact area focuses on the planning and management of general and central government finances.
 The audit themes include fiscal policy and its preparation, as well as the management of central government assets, liabilities, investments, and financial risks.
 The functioning of the ownership steering of state-owned companies is audited particularly from the perspective of asset management and the organization of operations.
-In the impact area, we also audit financial sector supervision and regulation, which are strongly linked with the development of the EU banking union and important in view of the indirect risks directed at central government finances.
-Audits related to this area are limited by the audit rights of the National Audit Office, and one of the tasks of the impact area is to promote appropriate audit rights.
+In the impact area, we also audit the financial sector supervision and regulation, which are strongly linked with the development of the EU banking union and important in view of the indirect risks directed at central government finances.
+Audits related to this area are limited by the audit rights of the National Audit Office.

-Independent fiscal policy monitoring ensures that public finances are managed sustainably and assesses the functioning of rules-based fiscal policy and contributes to the appropriateness of the rules.
-This task will be highlighted in the next few years, as it will be necessary to review the EU framework now that the Covid-19 crisis has raised the debt levels.
+Independent fiscal policy monitoring ensures that public finances are managed sustainably and assesses the functioning of rules-based fiscal policy.
+Its duties also include assessing the appropriateness of fiscal rules.
+The importance of this is emphasized in 2022, when the EU framework will be reformed.
 Our fiscal policy monitoring assesses the fiscal policy pursued and submits related conclusions and recommendations to the Government.
-The operations and targets of fiscal policy monitoring during the planning period are described on the fiscal policy monitoring page.
+The activities and targets of fiscal policy monitoring during the planning period are described in Appendix 1.

-During the planning period, the audit work will be focused on ensuring the reliability of the fiscal policy knowledge base, assessing the functioning and efficiency of fiscal policy steering instruments, the planning and funding models of major investments of the state, and the organization of risk management in central government and state-owned companies.
+During the planning period, the audit work will focus on ensuring the reliability of the fiscal policy knowledge base, assessing the functioning and efficiency of fiscal policy steering instruments, the planning and funding models of major investments by the state, and the organization of risk management in the central government and state-owned companies.
 We will also audit the role of state-owned companies in the development of a mining and battery cluster in Finland.
 The functioning of ownership steering will be assessed in the light of the ownership steering principles of state-owned companies.
 In our audit work, we will take into account the changes resulting from the Covid-19 situation in the operating environment of financial management.
 The impact area will also conduct an audit related to the incentives and obstacles to work-based immigration and an audit related to the implementation and effectiveness of the activities, and the risk management of the Housing Finance and Development Centre of Finland (ARA).

-As regards the preparation of fiscal policy and the knowledge base of decision-making, we audit the reliability and comprehensiveness of forecasts, statistics, and impact assessments.
-In the case of the macroeconomic and fiscal forecasts by the Ministry of Finance, we will focus on assessing the implementation of the recommendations we have given in our previous audit reports.
-Our audit work will focus on the practices of managing the quality of the macroeconomic and fiscal statistics prepared by Statistics Finland in compliance with National Accounts.
-At the same time, we will assess the reliability of the related key source statistics (e.g. data on local government finances) in a risk-based manner.
+As regards the preparation of fiscal policy and the knowledge base of decision-making, we will audit the reliability and comprehensiveness of forecasts, statistics, and impact assessments.
+As for the forecasts and projections by the Ministry of Finance, we will focus on assessing the implementation of the recommendations we have given in our previous audit reports.
+In auditing the knowledge base, we will focus on the practices of managing the quality of the macroeconomic and fiscal statistics prepared by Statistics Finland in compliance with the National Accounts.
+At the same time, we will assess the reliability of the key source of statistical information (e.g. data on local government finances) in a risk-based manner.

-Based on the results of our previously completed audit of the effectiveness of the steering of local government finances, we will strive to influence the measures taken to enhance the compatibility of macroeconomic and microeconomic steering.
-They are also noteworthy in view of the funding and steering model of the proposed health and social services reform.
+Based on the results of a previously completed audit of the steering of local government finances, we will focus on influencing the measures to enhance the reconciliation of macroeconomic and microeconomic steering.
+The audit will assess the effectiveness of municipalities’ assessment procedure.

 Asset management and investments

 With regard to financial risks, the audit activities will focus particularly on the risk management procedures of the financing activities of the state’s special assignment companies.
-We will monitor the development of the management of the state’s contingent liabilities within the scope of previous findings and recommendations.
+We will monitor the development of the management of the state’s contingent liabilities in relation to our previous findings and recommendations.
 We will pay special attention to the implementation of risk-based limitations to guarantee liabilities and the related risk management and monitoring practices.
-One of the issues to be examined during the planning period is the management of the state’s growing pension liabilities.
+One of the issues we will examine during the planning period is the management of the state’s growing pension liabilities.

 Ownership steering of state-owned companies and organization of central government operations